Actindo-AG/Documentation/Core1Platform/UsingCore1/04_WorkWithLists.md

 #### Prerequisite

-- You have opened a list in any module
+You have opened a list in any module.

 #### Procedure